1. Prepare Your Mind:

 13. Allawe:

-will be in cash.
+Your first allowance (#19, 800) will be given to you in the camp, and it will be in cash.
 All other ones will be through the bank.
-You will also
+You will also get Bicycle Allowance.

 14. Photography: